Holographic Brownian dynamics of a heavy particle in a boosted thermal plasma background: Brownian motion perpendicular to the boost

 \subsubsection{Solution in the near horizon region}

 In this section, we obtain the solution of eq.\eqref{eqf} in the near horizon region.
 Let us denote the solution of this equation by $f_{\omega}^{A}(r)$.
-To obtain an analytical solution of this equation in the near horizon region, we have to recast the equation given in eq.\eqref{eqf} in the following form
+To obtain an analytical solution of this equation in the near horizon region, we have to recast the equation given in eq.\eqref{eqf} in terms of the tortoise coordinate